Are you thinking of retiring?

 - For university staff employees, 1,904 hours from 1/1 – 12/31.

-- Note: An individual can only earn 1.0 year of creditable service in a 12-month period, no matter how many hours an employee is in paid status.
+- Note: An individual can earn up to 1.0 year of creditable service in a 12-month period.
 Employees may earn a partial year of creditable service.
 A partial year is a percentage of the year equivalent to the hours spent in paid status (i.e. actual hours worked, vacation, sick leave or other paid leave status) divided by the number of hours required for a creditable year of service.

 Employees are eligible for a WRS retirement annuity or lump sum retirement benefit once they have five years of creditable service.